-The story of Tanabata: Once upon a time…
+The story of Tanabata in Japan: Once upon a time…

 Princess Orihime is the main character of the story of Tanabata.
 She was a weaver who made beautiful pieces of cloth by the heavenly river, also known as the Milky Way.
 Because Orihime spent most of her time weaving, she became very sad and felt that she would never find love.
 Her father, who was God of the Heavens, knew of a good young man who lived just across the Milky Way.
 His name was Hikoboshi, a cow herder.
 In the story of Tanabata, the two fell in love instantly.
 However, their love for each other was so deep that they neglected their duties.
 Orihime stopped weaving and Hikoboshi’s cows wandered the heavens.

 According to the story of Tanabata, the God of the Heavens became very angry and forbade the two lovers to be together.
 But he was also the father of Orihime and loved her deeply.
 To make her happy, he arranged that they could meet up once a year if Orihime returned to her weaving.
 This day became the 7th day of the 7th month.

 Finally, the long-awaited day arrived, but the Milky Way was too difficult for both of them to cross.
 A flock of magpies saw Orihime’s sadness.
 Compassionately, they made a bridge for her so she could cross and reunited with her lover.
 Many say that when it rains on Tanabata, the magpies do not come and the lovers have to wait another year.

 What are the paper wishes written for the Tanabata Festival in Japan?